-LB33 was passed in 2015, requiring NDCS to utilize a strategic planning process for future biennial budgets.
-The work of our agency must be in alignment with and contribute to meeting the priorities of Nebraska State government using performance management processes.
-This plan establishes leading goals, measurable outcomes, and targeted strategies that will ensure we meet our mission to serve and protect the public.
+LB33 was passed in 2015, requiring NDCS to utilize a strategic planning process for future biennial budget requests.
+The work of our agency must be in alignment with and contribute to meeting the priorities of Nebraska state government, using performance management processes.
+This plan establishes leading goals, measurable outcomes and targeted strategies that will ensure we meet our mission to keep people safe.